 If you have income other than from trading with Exness or other overseas FX brokers, click "Enter" under the relevant section to ensure you enter all your income.
 Once you have entered all your income, click "Finish Entering (Next)."

 Enter your income deductions.
 The "Basic Deduction (480,000 yen)" is displayed by default.
-If you have any income deductions other than the basic deduction, click "Enter" next to the applicable item to enter the details.
+If you have any income deductions other than the basic deduction, click "Enter" for the applicable item and enter the details.
 Once you have entered all deduction amounts, click "Finish Entering (Next)."

-Based on the information you have entered, the system will automatically calculate your "taxable income" and "tax amount," and display these results along with your input.
+Based on the information you have entered, the system will automatically calculate your "taxable income" and "tax amount," and display both the results and your input.
 After verifying that the tax amount (or refund amount, if applicable) and your input are correct, click "Next" if everything is accurate.
-If there are any omissions or discrepancies in your input, click "Edit" below each item to make corrections.
+If there are any omissions or errors in your input, click "Edit" below each item to make corrections.

 If you need to enter information regarding resident tax, etc., click "Resident Tax and Business Tax Information" and fill in the required fields.
 If you do not need to enter any information regarding resident tax, etc., click "Finish Entering (Next)."

 Check the box for your preferred method of paying resident tax.
 If you wish to have the tax deducted from your salary, check "Special Collection"; if you wish to pay it yourself, check "Self-Payment."
-If you select "Self-Payment," a payment notice will be sent to your current address; please pay the resident tax yourself by the due date.
+If you select "Self-Payment," a payment notice will be sent to your current address, so please pay your resident tax by the due date.

 Enter your tax jurisdiction information and personal details such as your name and address, then click "Next."